emaiannone/tools-tutorial/randoop/README.md

 java -cp randoop-tests:<PROJECT-CP>:<PATH-TO>/randoop-all-4.3.2.jar:<PATH-TO>/junit-platform-console-standalone-1.9.2.jar org.junit.platform.console.ConsoleLauncher -c <TEST-CLASS-FQN>
 ```

-TODO Il fatto dei test che so strani
+Note: if we replace `-c <TEST-CLASS-FQN>` with `--scan-class-path`, all the compiled EvoSuite tests will be launched at once.

-It is not rare that Randoop generate "weird" tests.
+It is not rare that Randoop generates "weird" tests.
 That is, it creates tests with many `null` objects to fill parameters list to invoke methods.
 This happens because Randoop will not call any method outside the class supplied with `--testclass`.
 Hence, we have to supply a larger list of classes.
 To understand which is the most suitable set of classes, we might call this:

 ```sh
 jdeps -apionly -v -R -cp <PROJECT-CP> <CLASS-FILE-PATH> | grep -v '^[A-Za-z]' | sed -E 's/^.* -> ([^ ]+) .*$/\1/' | sort | uniq > myclasses.txt